Showing posts with label dad. Show all posts

 In June, our Granddaughter Hannah gave birth to our fourth great-grandson, "Atlas," just a few days after our great-grandson River celebrated his second birthday.

-We could not go anywhere, so I spent much time working or attending to my flowers.
+We couldn't go anywhere, so I spent a lot of time working or attending to my flowers.
 Most are in pots, which I only had to water and fertilize.
 This year, we got a lot of rain, which helped with my plants.

 We didn't see much of the grandkids or great-grandkids all summer.